 In small groups, we will apply this skill to instructional level texts.
 We will continue discussions and work with finding facts and opinions in the book.
 When students show readiness for a higher level of comprehension, we will work on developing an opinion based on facts from the texts.
 This is a great time to work on informational writing or opinion writing as they support one another.

-.
-You can also download the Comprehension Kits guide including suggested mentor texts and link to blog posts by clicking here
+You can also download the Comprehension Kits guide including additional suggested mentor texts and a scope and sequence by clicking here

 or on the images below.

 Are you looking for other comprehension skills?
 For more teaching ideas and text suggestions, check out blog posts like this one by clicking here